 - A flow graph showing the data connections between tools

-These reports are also a great way of getting an overview of the workflow just by looking at the Input/Output summary and tool breakdown by category.
-For example, using the screenshots below, we can tell that this workflow takes data from three Excel files: Employee Data.xlsx, Employee Certifications.xlsx, and Employee HE Degrees.xlsx, and outputs a Tableau data extract and an Excel sheet containing combined data.
-We can also tell that this workflow is mainly concerned with cleaning and prepping the data from the input files, as it consists mainly of preparation tools.
+These reports also provide an overview of the workflow, displaying the Input/Output summary and tool breakdown by category.
+For example, using the screenshots below, we can tell that this workflow takes data from four files: three .yxdb files and one Excel File, and outputs a Tableau data extract and a .yxdb file that contains the combined data.
+We can also tell that this workflow is mainly concerned with cleaning and prepping the data from the input files, as it consists largely of preparation tools.

-Just looking at these two pages, we can tell at a high level what this workflow is doing without ever opening Designer.
-To get a better idea of the workflow, we can look at the Flow Graph at the end of the report to see how the data flows from one tool to another without even opening the workflow.
-Looking at just three pages from the Audit Report, it is no surprise that the actual workflow looks like this:
+By comparing these two pages, we can get a high-level understanding of what this workflow is doing without ever opening Designer.
+To get a better idea of the workflow, we can look at the Flow Graph at the end of the report to see how the data flows from one tool to another, without even opening the workflow.
+Reviewing just three pages from the Audit Report, it is no surprise that the actual workflow looks like this:

-But what if somebody who only has access the ability to run a workflow from your company’s Gallery/Analytics Hub wants to know more about the what the workflow is doing at a deeper level?
-Like what is that filter tool filtering, or what is being calculated with the formula tools?
-Easy – just look at the Tool Configuration Details of the report.
-This section keeps track of what each tool does or how it is configured, such as what field got renamed with a Select tool, which fields are coming from which input file, and which field is the header and which field is the value for a Cross Tab.
-For the example workflow, we can immediately tell that the formula tool is creating a field “Avg Sales per Customer” and setting the value to [Total sls]/[Total Customers].
+But what if a Gallery User needs to know more about how the workflow functions at a deeper level?
+For instance – What is that filter tool filtering, or what is being calculated with the formula tools?
+Simply review the Tool Configuration Details of the report.
+This section keeps track of what each tool does or how it is configured.
+For example: Which field was renamed with a Select tool?
+Which fields are coming from which input file, and which field is the header and which field is the value for a Cross Tab?
+In the example workflow, we can immediately tell that the formula tool is creating a field “Avg Sales per Customer” and setting the value to [Total sls]/[Total Customers].